rickNoise/15_build_a_pokedex_in_go/README.md

 # Example Usage

 The first word you enter is interpreted as a command.
-Some commands use the next word a cli argument for the command.
+Some commands use the next word as a cli argument for the command.
 Type "help" to see available commands.

 1. "map" shows next 20 areas names.
 Use this to see a list of areas.